AdobeDocs/experience-manager-64.en/help/forms/using/admin-help/configuring-watched-folder-endpoints.md

 discoiquuid: 761e7909-43ba-4642-bcfc-8d76f139b9a3
 ---

-# Configuring watched folder endpoints{#configuring-watched-folder-endpoints}
+# Configuring watched folder endpoints {#configuring-watched-folder-endpoints}

 An administrator can configure a network folder, known as a *watched folder*, so that when a user places a file (such as a PDF file) in the watched folder, a configured service operation is invoked and manipulates the file.
 After the service performs the specified operation, it saves the modified file in a specified output folder.